brainiak/brainiak/bin/README.md

 # To verify

 # Completed
+- Confirm stages that run only on master commit to main don't run for PRs other branchs
 - Clean up buckets appropriately
 - Change upload / download to $TRAVIS_COMMIT/.whl
 - Test local install (```pip``` vs. ```python setup.py```, editable vs. not)
 - Only deploy on tag (uncomment)
-- Only run on master branch (uncomment)
 - Deploy only on master (uncomment in ```.travis.yml```)
 - Default implementation should grab wheels matching current brainiak version
 - Allow setup.py to take argument for mpi4py wheel location